saezlab/liana/README.md

 ## LIANA Framework

-To this end we built a framework to decouple the methods from their corresponding resources.
+To this end, we built a framework to decouple the methods from their corresponding resources.

-LIANA also goes a step further as it provides a rank aggregate from results of the different methods, options to customize the resource according to own preference,and a robust architecture that takes complexes into account and aims to accelarate further method development and benchmarks.
+LIANA also goes a step further as it provides:

+* A robust and extendable architecture that aims to accelerate method development and benchmarks

+* A rank aggregate from the results of different methods

+* A customizable plethora of resources

 ![landingpage](ligrec_pipe.png)